mitre/caldera/README.md

 ```Bash
 python3 server.py --insecure --build
 ```
-The --build flag automatically installs any UI dependencies, bundles the UI into a dist directory, and is served by the Caldera server.
+The --build flag automatically installs any VueJS UI dependencies, bundles the UI into a dist directory, and is served by the Caldera server.
 You will only have to use the --build flag again if you add any plugins or make any changes to the UI.
 Once started, log into http://localhost:8888 using the default credentials red/admin.
 Then go into Plugins -> Training and complete the capture-the-flag style training course to learn how to use Caldera.

+If you prefer to not use the new VueJS UI, revert to Caldera v4.2.0.
+Correspondingly, do not use the `--build` flag for earlier versions as not required.

 ### User Interface Development